-- And the movie was full of awesome moments.
-From Terrence and Phillip's fart routine in "Uncle Fucker" to Satan finally getting Saddam off his back it was the most epic adventure that Trey and Matt put the boys in.
+- The Movie was full of awesome moments.
+From Terrance and Phillip's fart routine in "Uncle Fucker" to Satan finally getting Saddam off his back, it was the most epic adventure that Trey and Matt put the Boys in.

 - The Boys cheering Randy on to fight the Bat-Dad with the music from Rocky playing.
-He then proceeds to beat the crap out of him while attempting to sing "The Best Around", followed by one of the only times Stan is ever proud of him.
+He then proceeds to beat the crap out of him while attempting to sing "The Best Around", followed by one of the only times Stan is ever proud of him, since it got him and the other boys disqualified, so they wouldn't be wasting their summer playing in the Little League National Circuit.
 It's Awesome Music & Awesome, Funny, and Heartwarming Moments all around.

 - Randy Marsh ties up and beats the shit out of The Situation.
 Said beating includes a gratuitous and awesome flip and back kick.